RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 are implemented with functional use in mind.
 Following examples show the difference between two
 approaches:

-Imperative approach describes exact steps program needs to take to calculate a sum of vector
+Imperative approach describes exact steps program needs to take, for example, to calculate a sum of all the vector items:
-items:
 - initialize `sum` with 0
 - start at the first element of the array
 - multiply `i`th element of the array by two and add it to `sum`